DroidScript/Docs/files/functions/CreateList.md

 If you want to display many dataset of the same structure you might consider using the **List** object.
  The List object supports multi-line list items and can show icons.
-Multi-line items are created by dividing each list item up using the “&colon;” (colon) character.
+Multi-line items are created by dividing each list item up using the “:” (colon) character.
 If you need to use a colon character in your item text then use this character sequence: “^c^”.
-You can have one icon and some body text using the following formats&colon;
+You can have one icon and some body text using the following formats:

 “title”
 “title&colon;icon”